demigecko/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
 It is a bar chart showing how the data distributed.

-One way to improve the accuracy and not having overfitting, and we can use data augmentation to increase the dataset first.
+One way to improve accuracy and avoid having overfitting is to use data augmentation to increase the dataset first.
+The max count is 2010 and the minimum count is 180.

 ![alt text][image2]

-max count is 2010
-min count is  180

 I also prepared a dictionary to see all the signs v.s. images in grayscale.